 A brief look into the history and uses for Ginger

 When you buy ginger, fresh this is best.
 The fresh root has a great deal more crispness and vitality compared to dry.
 Dry ginger is best used in baking.
-Use it recipe like Ginger Bread, crackers and the making of ginger ale or beer.
+Use it in recipes like Ginger Bread, crackers and the making of ginger ale or beer.

 Ginger has long been prescribed for a variety of alignments.
-In 16th century England it was considered medicine.
-While, Henry the VIII believed that Ginger could cure the plaque.
-In many cultures ginger is still considered a “Cure All”.
+In the 16th century England it was considered medicine.
+While Henry the VIII believed that Ginger could cure the plaque.
+In many cultures, ginger is still considered a “Cure All.”

 As it may seem farfetched that a single spice could hold such claims, ginger appears to do so.
 Many studies have proven the effectiveness of Ginger.
 In a study conducted by the American Cancer Society, Ginger proved, “to keep tumors from developing”.
 Many physicians who favor herbal and natural remedies, swear by the effectiveness of Ginger while others will not state such claims.
 In other studies ginger also proved to have anti-liver damage properties among other beneficial qualities.

 Personally, I swear by Ginger.
 Especially in the area of digestive alignments and nausea.
 While I was pregnant with both of my children, I had morning sickness into my third trimester.
 I tried everything aside from drugs, and Ginger proved the most effective in easing my nausea.
 When I felt nauseous, I would drink a natural Ginger Ale.
 I found mine in the organic aisle of my grocery store.
 The soda was a little spicy but a little went a long way.
 Soon, I learned to make my own which saved me time and money.
 Now I use the same recipe for general tummy issues and illnesses.